JZLeung/webpack/README.md

 $ npm install
 $ npm run dev
 ```
+The development server will run on port 8080 by default.
+If that port is already in use on your machine, the next free port will be used.

+:warning: **The develop branch is not considered stable and can contain bugs or not build at all, so use at your own risk.**

 ## Documentation

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For the based template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

-## Usage

-This is a project template for [vue-cli](https://github.com/vuejs/vue-cli). **It is recommended to use npm 3+ for a more efficient dependency tree.**

-:warning: **The develop branch is not considered stable and can contain bugs or not build at all, so use at your own risk.**

-The development server will run on port 8080 by default.
-If that port is already in use on your machine, the next free port will be used.

 ## What's Included